asv-soft/asv-common/README.md

 ## Reactive
 ### IRxValue
 The RxValue<TValue> class is a generic class that represents a reactive value that can be observed for changes.
 The class provides an observable interface through which subscribers can be notified of changes to the value.
+## Math
+### NormalRandom
+The implementation uses the Marsaglia polar method, which generates normally distributed random variables by taking two independent random variables u and v uniformly distributed on the interval [-1,1) and transforming them into two independent random variables with a standard normal distribution.
+### PiecewiseLinearFunction
+This class represents a piecewise linear function that can be defined by a set of points.
 ## Other
 ### UintBitArray
 Represents a bit array
+### DepthFirstSearch
+This code implements a depth-first search algorithm to sort a directed acyclic graph represented as a dictionary of node keys and their corresponding array of adjacent nodes.
+### GeoPoint
+The GeoPoint struct represents a geographic point on the earth's surface in terms of its latitude, longitude, and altitude.
+The Latitude property represents the north-south position of the point, the Longitude property represents the east-west position, and the Altitude property represents the height above sea level.
+### GeoPointLatitude & GeoPointLongitude
+Provides methods for parsing, validating, and printing latitude and longitude values

 # asv-io
 Provides base input and output (I/O) port abstractions (TCP client\server, serial, udp) and binary serialization helpers